AbdollahMasoud/IJCNN-2023/README.md

 A Google account is needed to execute it.
 Alternatively, you may follow the structure of the provided [IJCNN_2023.ipynb](https://github.com/AbdollahMasoud/IJCNN-2023/blob/main/IJCNN_2023.ipynb) to write your own code and run it using an offline compiler.

 ## Dataset
 This dataset contains a selection of radio sources from the Best–Heckman sample, manually labeled by [Ma *et al*](https://iopscience.iop.org/article/10.3847/1538-4365/aaf9a2/meta).
 The radio images were taken from the FIRST and NVSS surveys.
 The dataset includes three classes: FRI, FRII, and FR0 (compact sources).
 The images were converted from their original FITS format to grey-scale images in JPG format to allow for easier data handling.
-The only preprocessing step applied to the dataset (as it appears in the repo) was to set pixels with a magnitude under $\mu+3\sigma$ to zero, for each image.
+The only preprocessing step applied to the dataset (as it appears in the repo), for each image, was to set pixels with a magnitude under $\mu+3\sigma$ to zero.

 ## References
 More information can be found from [the preprint](https://arxiv.org/abs/2304.12729).